 - High-technology active radar target detection device and directional warhead to ensure successful destruction of the target

-The SM-2 missile is supported by Intermediate Level Maintenance Facilities worldwide, including locations in Australia, Japan, the Netherlands, the Republic of Korea, Taiwan and the United States.
-These maintenance facilities use state-of-the-art MK-698 test equipment to recertify and maintain All-Up-Round missiles at locations close to the user Navy, minimizing downtime for those missiles.
+The SM-2 missile is supported by intermediate-level maintenance facilities worldwide.
+These facilities use state-of-the-art MK-698 test equipment to recertify and maintain all-up-round missiles at locations close to the user Navy, minimizing downtime for those missiles.
 Section-level maintenance is performed in the United States, when required.

 The SM-2 missile family continues to grow internationally.
-Canada, Germany, Spain and Taiwan have SM-2 capable ships.
-Several other navies are also defining requirements and ship configurations to support SM-2 applications.
+Several navies are also defining requirements and ship configurations to support SM-2 applications.